Optically stimulated luminescence

+Principle

 The method makes use of electrons trapped between the valence and conduction bands in the crystalline structure of certain minerals (most commonly quartz and feldspar).
 The trapping sites are imperfections of the lattice — impurities or defects.
 The ionizing radiation produces electron-hole pairs: Electrons are in the conduction band and holes in the valence band.
 The electrons that have been excited to the conduction band may become entrapped in the electron or hole traps.
 Under the stimulation of light, the electrons may free themselves from the trap and get into the conduction band.
 From the conduction band, they may recombine with holes trapped in hole traps.
 If the centre with the hole is a luminescence center (radiative recombination centre), emission of light will occur.
 The photons are detected using a photomultiplier tube.
 The signal from the tube is then used to calculate the dose that the material had absorbed.

+Use for dosimetry

 The OSL dosimeter provides a new degree of sensitivity by giving an accurate reading as low as 1 mrem for x-ray and gamma ray photons with energies ranging from 5 keV to greater than 40 MeV.
 The OSL dosimeter's maximum equivalent dose measurement for x-ray and gamma ray photons is 1000 rem.
 For beta particles with energies from 150 keV to in excess of 10 MeV, dose measurement ranges from 10 mrem to 1000 rem.
 Neutron radiation with energies of 40 keV to greater than 35 MeV has a dose measurement range from 20 mrem to 25 rem.
 In diagnostic imaging, the increased sensitivity of the OSL dosimeter makes it ideal for monitoring employees working in low-radiation environments and for pregnant workers.